- Scientific name: Phocoena phocoena

 - Distribution: Found in shallower, inshore waters throughout much of the northern hemisphere.

 - Feeds on: Mostly fish and squid.

 - Description: Small marine mammal which has a robust squat body.
-Snout is much shorter than that of dolphins.
+The snout is much shorter than that of dolphins.
 Triangular dorsal fin.
 Colour is dark grey on the back with darker fins and a white/pale underside.

 The harbour porpoise is found throughout most of the colder waters of the northern hemisphere.
 They are found on both coasts of North America, along the coast of North Africa and throughout European waters.
 They are not commonly sighted in the Mediterranean, and a separate population exists in the Black Sea, which is classed as a sub-species.

-Harbour porpoises prefer shallow water and are often found around harbours, estuaries and bays (as their name suggests), making them one of the most commonly sighted cetacean species from the shore.
+Harbour porpoises prefer shallow water and are often found around harbours, estuaries and bays, making them one of the most commonly sighted cetacean species from the shore.
 Harbour porpoise live in small groups, although sometimes harbour porpoise will live a solitary life, joining with other porpoises only to reproduce.
 Like most marine mammals species the females care for the young and provide milk for the young to feed on for the first year or so of life.

 Harbour porpoises feed mostly on fish and squid species.
 They are unfussy and will feed on and around the seabed for demersal species such as cod, haddock and flatfish, and will also hunt pelagic fish such as herring and mackerel.
 There is a high level of regional variation in the diets of this species depending on the prey species which are available.